 If you are concerned that your child has been left with after effects, it can be useful to refer to a development checklist, which gives advice on what you can expect from your child's development from birth to five years old.
-A well-known checklist, the birth to five timeline, can be found on the NHS choices website13.
+A UK checklist, the birth to five timeline14, can be found here: www.nhs.uk/Tools/Pages/birthtofive.aspx

-www.nhs.uk/tools/pages/birthtofive.aspx

 Although all children are different, we know that there are certain ages when most children can perform a particular task.
 If your child is falling behind against milestones in the development checklist you should tell a health professional.
-Meningitis occurring at the time of rapid brain growth can potentially lead to damage to the brain.
+Meningitis, occurring at the time of rapid brain growth, can potentially lead to damage to the brain.
 Although there are many reasons why some children develop some abilities later than others, late development in your child could indicate a brain injury from the meningitis.
 Whatever the reason for your child's delay, early treatment is the best way to help your child catch up.
-See 'How can I access further care?' on page 33.
+See 'How can I access further care?' on page 31.